 The school takes opportunities to actively promote British Values through our whole school systems and structures and through our daily assemblies/acts of collective worship.
-Details of our weekly themes in 2016/17 can be found by clicking this link to our Assembly themes.
+Details of our weekly themes in 2017/18 can be found by clicking the link to our assembly themes:

 Actively promoting British Values also means challenging pupils, staff or parents/carers expressing opinions contrary to fundamental British Values, including ‘extremist’ views.